samuel-jimenez/GramEditor/docs/src/languages/markdown.md

 ### Format

-Tehanu supports using Prettier to automatically re-format Markdown documents.
+Gram supports using Prettier to automatically re-format Markdown documents.
 You can trigger this manually via the {#action editor::Format} action or via the {#kb editor::Format} keyboard shortcut.
-Alternately, you can automatically format by enabling [`format_on_save`](../configuring-tehanu.md#format-on-save) in your settings.json:
+Alternately, you can automatically format by enabling [`format_on_save`](../configuring-gram.md#format-on-save) in your settings.json:

 ```json [settings]
   "languages": {